 ESL is an acronym that stands for "English as a Second Language," and is used to not only describe the field of study, but the profession itself.
-It's a growing profession, one that is important given the 50% increase during the past 25 years of the number of non-English speakers at home, according to a report for the Center for Immigration Studies.
-You may have heard other acronyms too, such as TESOL, "Teaching English to Speakers of Other Languages."
+It's a growing and important career, given that one in five U.S. residents speaks a foreign language in their home, according to a report for the Center for Immigration Studies.
+You may have heard other acronyms to describe it, such as TESOL, "Teaching English to Speakers of Other Languages."

 "It's a rewarding and enjoyable profession," says Tasha Bleistein, Ph.D., the Director of Online TESOL Programs at Azusa Pacific University in Azusa, California.
 "For those who enjoy learning about cultures and helping equip students to reach educational, career, and life goals, it is a very fulfilling profession."